How you import from and export to Japan.

 Freight forwarding may save you time and money if you’re exporting large volumes of goods or high value items by sea or air freight.
 Find out more about moving goods and using freight forwarders.

-You should consult your legal advisers if you wish to ensure you understand the legal implications of trading from 1 January 2021 for your business.
+You should consult your legal advisers if you wish to ensure you understand the legal implications of trading for your business.

-If you have queries about trade from 1 January 2021 contact the Department for International Trade (DIT) using the transition period enquiries form.
+If you have queries about trade, contact the Department for International Trade (DIT) using the transition period enquiries form.

-If you wish to speak to someone face to face, we have local trade offices based around the UK.
-Within each office you can contact an international trade advisor.
+If you wish to speak to someone directly, we have local trade offices based around the UK.
+Within each office, you can contact an international trade advisor.
 Find your local trade office.